tensorflow/docs/site/en/tutorials/model_optimization/post_training_quantization.md

 ```

-Invoking this code, we can run evaluation on the TFLite buffer:
+Invoking this code, we can run evaluation on the TensorFlow Lite flat buffer:

 ```